-I link these data to the Social Connectedness Index, which was introduced and discussed in detail by Bailey et al. (2018b).
-This measure is derived from Facebook microdata and counts the number of friendship links between each county and every other county in the US from a snapshot of active Facebook users in 2016.12 The data are then normalized for privacy so that researchers only observe a scalar multiple of the number of friendship links for each county pair.
+the US from a snapshot of active Facebook users in 2016.
 As such, I observe a static measure of each county's social network, as captured by Facebook users.
 This measure has been shown to correlated with other proxies of social networks (Bailey et al., 2018b).
 I link these data to Census county-level population data to measure friendship links per person.

-I then link the Social Connectedness index to state-level EITC policies.
-Using these data I am then able to construct the network exposure measure described above in equation (3) which I will use as a proxy for social networks.
-Importantly, I view this measure as a proxy for social networks more generally, as people linked on Facebook also interact in other ways.
+I then link the SCI to state-level EITC policies to construct the network exposure measure described in equation (3) which will proxy for social networks.
+I view this measure as a proxy for social networks more generally, as people linked on Facebook also interact in other ways.
 For example, someone with Facebook friends in a given community is also likely to encounter or interact with people, firms, or the local news in that community.